-Asimov’s Editors: Trace and Rachel—it is always a treat to publish a collaborative story.
+Asimov’s Editor: It is always a treat to publish a collaborative story.
 Every collaborative work seems to have its own process and style: How did you two approach coauthoring this piece?

 Ctein: Before I get into the questions, I should mention that David and I thought it would be more entertaining to answer them individually, without consulting each other in any way.
 Should it turn out that we contradict each other, well—as Walt Whitman would have put it—we contain multitudes.
 Should some people be perturbed by that, the alternative explanation is that David and I inhabit parallel universes so what each of us says, even if it contradicts the other, is true.

 “Bubble & Squeak” is about 20% of the novel that David and I are writing together, currently titled “Ripple Effect” (more about the novel later).
 It’s one of several interwoven storylines the novel follows.
 Each of us has had ideas for storylines to go into the novel, and generally speaking we’re writing them individually and then passing them back and forth.
 In this particular case, David had an idea for one of those subplots set in LA.
 We discussed the broad (sub)plot points ahead of time, but the details were all his to create (my subplots are developed similarly).* What was special about David’s was that it was so well-focused that when he was finished we realized it would make a good standalone novella.